Contemporary rationalists

 God-fearing family menrationalist in public, for example, whilecheating on their wives and abusing their kidsfailing to participate in prediction markets.
 Being a respectable member of their community depended, to a great extent, on being afamilyrational man, but being a respectable member of onlineright-wingrationalist communities depends only on endorsing the concept.

 Long story short, the rationalist corner of the internet is still full of social climbing, facile virtue signalling, trolling and general foolishness.
 If we insist on judging communities en masse though, which we do, the bar is presumably not whether they are all angels, or every community must be damned.
 We presumably care whether they do detectably better than the (toxic, atavistic) baseline.
-Perhaps this particular experiment attains the very best humans being can do on the internet.
+Perhaps this particular experiment attains the very best humans could.
 Perhaps this shambling nerdy quagmire has proportionally the highest admixture of quality thought possible from an open, self-policing community.
+Let’s find out, by some kind of RCT; it’s the best possible community to recruit for such a study.

 - effective altruism